1220 Vienna, Austria

 ©2014 Michael Goldgruber

-Podhagskygasse is an innovative typological concept for 60 affordable housing units within the Viennese program for subsidized social housing.
+Podhagskygasse is an innovative typological concept for 60 exceptionally affordable housing units, built within the Viennese program for subsidized social housing.

-This way, the building costs could be reduced by 15% to 18% in comparison to similar projects – yet the architectural result is powerful and distinctive, with innovative use of tactilely appealing materials such as metallic-glazed Norway Spruce posts and wall panels, as well as varnished concrete columns.
+To achieve these goals, trans_city pursued a radically pragmatic design strategy, and the housing estate was designed without basements or elevators.
+In this way, building costs could be reduced by 18% in comparison to similar projects.
+Yet the architectural result is powerful and distinctive, with innovative use of tactilely appealing materials such as metallic-varnished Norway Spruce posts and wall panels, as well as metal-glazed concrete columns.

 Instead of the usual underground car park, the residents’ automobiles are situated in open, street-level car ports.
 These are located under the houses and grouped around a multipurpose paved area, which functions like a village square – an “Anger”, in good Viennese dialect.